A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Symbolic and Logical Data

-\autoref{tab:method_dimension_coverage} highlights a significant disparity in the evaluation landscape for symbolic and logical data generation.
-Specifically, dimensions that assess \emph{process quality} are covered substantially less than those measuring simple answer-level correctness.
+Table~\ref{tab:method_dimension_coverage} suggests a clear imbalance in our representative audit of symbolic and logical data generation.
+Among the seven audited works, answer-level validity is explicitly reported in five, whereas faithfulness and benchmark contamination are explicit in only one, and are partial in one, respectively.
+Furthermore, robustness is only partially covered in two works.
+We interpret this as a pattern within the audited sample rather than a field-wide prevalence estimate.

-\textbf{Faithfulness.} Explicit evaluation of faithfulness is mainly limited to benchmarks that contain structured proof annotations.
+\textbf{Faithfulness.} Within the representative audit, explicit faithfulness evaluation is concentrated in benchmark-style works that contain structured proof annotations.
 In these benchmarks, strict proof correctness can be directly measured.
 For example, ProofWriter reports full proof accuracy based on exact proof graph matching \citep{tafjord-etal-2021-proofwriter}.
 Similarly, FaiRR includes strict proof accuracy as a core part of its protocol \citep{sanyal2022fairr}.
 In contrast, many generation pipelines that rely on answer verification or filtering based on execution prioritize the correctness of the final answer.
-Notable examples include MetaMath \citep{yu2024metamath}, OpenMathInstruct 1 \citep{toshniwal2024openmathinstruct}, and OpenCodeInstruct \citep{ahmad2025opencodeinstruct}.
-As a result, the validity of intermediate reasoning steps and the question of whether they truly support the conclusion often remain under evaluated.
+Notable examples include MetaMath \citep{yu2024metamath}, OpenMathInstruct-1 \citep{toshniwal2024openmathinstruct}, and OpenCodeInstruct \citep{ahmad2025opencodeinstruct}.
+As a result, the validity of intermediate reasoning steps and the question of whether they truly support the conclusion often remain under-evaluated.

-\textbf{Robustness.} Robustness is reported in fewer studies.
+\textbf{Robustness.} Robustness is reported in fewer studies within Table~\ref{tab:method_dimension_coverage}.
 When researchers address this property, it appears in different forms that are not directly comparable.
 For instance, ProofWriter evaluates out of domain transfer across rule sets \citep{tafjord-etal-2021-proofwriter}.
 In another case, FaiRR reports consistency based on perturbations alongside entailment and accuracy \citep{sanyal2022fairr}.
 Beyond these specific examples, most research related to generation focuses mainly on performance within the same domain.
 These studies rarely treat changes in data distribution or stability under perturbations as their main evaluation goals.
 This lack of standardization shows that there is a need to define specific robustness metrics that are suitable for symbolic and logical generation.
 Researchers should avoid relying only on general proxies for robustness.